 Ex-Officio to Presidential Commissions; serve on (or chair) committees, councils, task forces, etc., supporting these goals

-Liaison to groups, offices, departments and individuals working on diversity efforts, on and off campus (e.g., Partnership Council, NAACP)
+Liaison to groups, offices, departments and individuals working on diversity efforts, on and off campus (e.g., NAACP, the Governor's Commission on Disability)

-Promote equity in hiring; direct/support diversity search efforts for faculty and staff in collaboration with Associate Vice President for Community, Equity and Diversity
+Promote equity in hiring, direct/support diversity search efforts for faculty and staff

 Oversee UNH compliance: affirmative action, Title IX, disability laws and regulations, non-discrimination and equal employment laws (federal and state)